major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/organizing-app-logic.md

 That's what we use [Value Objects](/articles/typescript-value-object/) for.
 We can encapsulate the validation rule with a **Value Object** for `userEmail`.

-If we change the props for `User` to be this:
+If we change the type of `userEmail` to be strictly-typed instead of _string-ly_ typed like this:

 ```typescript
 interface UserProps {